-- In Wicked, Elphaba and Galinda (i.e. the Wicked Witch of the West and Glinda in their high school years) sing "What Is This Feeling?", sung almost as if it is a lover's ballad, except instead about love at first sight, it's this.
+- In Wicked, Elphaba and Galinda (i.e. the Wicked Witch of the West and Glinda in their college years) sing "What Is This Feeling?", sung almost as if it is a lover's ballad, except instead about love at first sight, it's this.
 Unlike most examples of this trope, they eventually become close friends with heavy romantic subtext.
-Currently the page quote.

 - In Duel Savior Destiny Taiga and his magic teacher Downy loathe each other from the moment they first meet.
 It's not until the final route that they actually have a conversation that isn't completely hostile.